james-lomax/the-last-compiler/the-last-compiler/specification-document.md

 1. Loads a specification document using load_specification_document
 2. Calls describe_dependency_interfaces with the correct spec_path to ensure proper relative import resolution
 3. Handles and re-raises any exceptions with appropriate error messages
-4. Returns a modified markdown document with the described interfaces prepended to the spec
+4. Returns a modified markdown document with the described interfaces prepended to the document in a new top level block `# Dependencies`

 ### get_code_target(path: str): str